vm6502q/qrack.github.io/docs/api/qinterface.rst

 Creating a QInterface
 -----------------------

-There are five primary implementations of a ``QInterface``:
+These are the primary implementations of a ``QInterface``:

 .. doxygenenum:: QInterfaceEngine

 These enums can be passed to an allocator to create a ``QInterface`` of that specified implementation type:

-.. doxygenfunction:: Qrack::CreateQuantumInterface(QInterfaceEngine, QInterfaceEngine, QInterfaceEngine, Ts...)
+.. doxygenfunction:: Qrack::CreateQuantumInterface(std::vector<QInterfaceEngine>, Ts...)

 Constructors
 ------------